oerg866/win98-quickinstall/BUILDING.md

     Minimal Kernel for 1.44MB floppy disks.

-    This version lacks USB support and is compressed using XZ so it can fit, which decompresses a *lot* slower especially on slow machines.
+    This version lacks USB support and is compressed using XZ so it can fit, which decompresses a *lot* slower, especially on slow machines.
 I sadly do not have a way around this at the current time.

-    This version lacks boot messages in order to save binary size.
+    This version lacks boot messages to save binary size.
 It is quiet and may seem frozen until it is fully booted.

 - Build `dosfstools`
 - Build `syslinux`